 Rock coring shall means coring of sound bedrock using a coring bucket or approved method.
-The used of chisel shall not cause loosening or collapse of borehole.
+The used of chisel shall not be permitted.
 Coring of rock other than two items specified below shall not be considered as coring in rock, and will only be considered as boring in soil.

-- (i) Rock socket length - (ii) Cavity roof
+- (i) Rock socket length - (ii) Cavity roof (in limestone formation)